No-trade deal Brexit is still possible, UK minister says | Business

 Asked if a "no deal" scenario was closer than anyone would admit, he told ITV: "It's certainly the case that there is a chance that we may not get a negotiated outcome."
 "That's why it's important business prepares for all eventualities, but I very much want a deal and I believe that we can secure one," Gove said.

 Gove avoided repeating an earlier prediction of a 66% probability of a deal, declining to give a figure.
-The pound rose above $1.34 for the first time in three months on Tuesday, indicating investors remained optimistic that a Brexit deal will be clinched.
+A report by Times Radio that the talks had entered the so-called "tunnel" or final stretch saw the pound rise to as high as $1.3442.

 - READ MORE ON: